fverdugo/XM_40017/docs/src/index.md

 ```
 - These commands will open a jupyter in your web browser.
 Navigate in jupyter to the notebook file you have downloaded and open it.

-## Authorship
+## Authors

-This material was created by [Francesc Verdugo](https://github.com/fverdugo/) with the help of Gelieza Kötterheinrich.
+This material is created by [Francesc Verdugo](https://github.com/fverdugo/) with the help of Gelieza Kötterheinrich.
 Part of the notebooks are based on the course slides by [Henri Bal](https://www.vuhpdc.net/henri-bal/).

 ## License